A Nightmare on Elm Street: Plot

 After barricading their house, Marge discloses to Nancy that Krueger was a child murderer who killed 20 children but was released on a technicality.
-He was then burned alive by the victims’ parents, alongside other Elm Street residents, who sought vigilante justice.
+He was then burned alive by the victims' parents, alongside other Elm Street residents, who sought vigilante justice.
 Marge then showcases Krueger's bladed glove concealed in their furnace, and Nancy realizes that Krueger targeted her and her friends because their parents were accomplices to his homicide.

 Later that night, Glen falls asleep and is killed by Krueger.
-Nancy asks Don, who's across the street investigating Glen's murder site, to break into their house in 20 minutes.
+Nancy asks Don, who is across the street investigating Glen's murder site, to break into their house in 20 minutes.
 She rigs booby traps and successfully lures Krueger out of her nightmare and into the real world.
 The booby traps allow her to light him on fire and lock him in the basement.

 The police arrive to find that Krueger has escaped from the basement.
 Nancy and Don find a burning Krueger smothering Marge in her bedroom.
 After Don extinguishes the fire, Krueger and Marge vanish into the bed before Krueger rises behind Nancy.
 Realizing that Krueger is fueled by his victims' fear, she calmly turns her back to him, and Krueger evaporates.

 Nancy steps outside into a foggy morning where all her friends and her mother are still alive.
 She gets into Glen's convertible to go to school when the top suddenly comes down (colored in green and red stripes), locking them in as the car speeds down the street and Marge waves them goodbye on her doorstep.
 Three girls in white dresses playing jump rope chant Krueger's nursery rhyme while Marge is grabbed by Krueger through the front door window.